-Other than the share option scheme as disclosed above, no equity-linked agreements were entered into by the Company during the year or subsisted at the end of the year.
+No equity-linked agreements were entered into by the Company during the year or subsisted at the end of the year.

 ARRANGEMENT TO PURCHASE SHARES OR DEBENTURES

 Other than the share option scheme as disclosed above, at no time during the year was the Company, any of its holding companies, fellow subsidiaries or subsidiaries, a party to any arrangement to enable the directors of the Company to acquire benefits by means of the acquisition of shares in, or debentures of, the Company or any other body corporate.